MichelNivard/fungwas/README.md

 ## Overview

 `fungwas` implements a **fast quantile GWAS pipeline** based on **Recentered Influence Functions (RIFs)**.
-The resultas of the quantile GWAS, which might be of interestin anf of themselves, enable the second stage estimation of SNP effects on *distributional parameters* (e.g. means, variances, or mixture components) of parametric models of the phenotype, rather than only on the mean.
+The results of the quantile GWAS, which might be of interest in and of themselves, enable the second stage estimation of SNP effects on *distributional parameters* (e.g. means, variances, or mixture components) of parametric models of the phenotype, rather than only on the mean.

 Core features: